 One of the keys to success for every entrepreneur is learning how to find and grow a team.
 In fact, if an entrepreneur cannot find people to share in the vision, he or she will have a tough time raising capital or building the business.
-In this video, I share what I’ve learned about keeping […]

 I believe that being an entrepreneur is an incredible profession to choose.
 Creating an idea, bringing it to market, and getting the opportunity to change people’s lives for the better is a craft worth pursuing.
-It takes a lot of skill, perseverance, drive and a bit of luck to build a company that provides a […]

 Thinking about raising capital?
 It’s a long journey and not for everyone.
 There are right and wrong ways to go about it, and there are better times to raise vs. going at it alone.
 Here are my thoughts on when you know it’s the right time to raise money.

 In the Internet space, it’s so easy to get caught up in the big success story that comes piped in from Pando or TechCrunch that shows how a company went from zero to hero in an obscenely short amount of time.
 While it’s true that, on occasion, the ‘up and to the right’ explosive growth happens for some companies, it’s not the norm and most companies – even the success stories – struggle to find a model and fit that their customers will pay for.

 Case in point, AirBnB, the house renting site for regular people.
 I’ve heard so many times about how they ‘came from nowhere overnight’ to take on the likes of Hilton and Hyatt.
 I’ve heard them being used as the prime example of why we’re in another 1999-2000 Internet bubble.
 But the truth of the matter is that their road to building a billion dollar company (or $10B in their case) was fraught with struggles, mistakes, starts and stops, frustrations, and a few wins sprinkled between the failures.